Luxembourg/Germany/France

 Morning:

-Depart by motorcoach for a 40-minute drive south along the Rhine to Bonn, one of Germany’s oldest cities.
+We’ll depart by motorcoach for a drive south along the Rhine to Bonn, one of Germany’s oldest cities.
 Founded as a Roman settlement in the first century BCE, Bonn later developed as a residence of the Electors of Cologne and served as the capital of the Federal Republic of Germany from 1949 to 1990.
 Today, it remains an important cultural and academic center.
-Upon arrival, begin at Beethoven-Haus, the birthplace of Ludwig van Beethoven in 1770.
+Upon arrival, we will begin at Beethoven-Haus, the birthplace of Ludwig van Beethoven in 1770.
 An expert lecture introduces his early life in Bonn, his musical education and his lasting influence on Western music.
-Following the lecture, participate in a guided visit of the historic house, connecting these themes to the spaces and artifacts of his formative years.
+Following the lecture, we’ll participate in an expert-led exploration of the historic house, connecting these themes to the spaces and artifacts of his formative years.
 The program concludes with a concert featuring his work.
-Following the program, enjoy free time to explore Bonn’s historic center independently and select a location for lunch.
+Following the program, we’ll enjoy some down time to explore Bonn’s historic center independently and select a location for lunch.

 Lunch: